Myvar/icos-dev/docs.md

 ### TCP and UDP

-To use a Custom TCP or UDP port, simply create a Http Microservice and add the CustomPort Attribute:
+To use a Custom TCP or UDP port, create an Http Microservice and add the CustomPort Attribute:

 ```csharp
     [IcosCfg(Cfg.ServiceType, ServiceType.Stateless)]